FRBCesab/worldpa/README.md

 Getting started
 --------

-Load the package `worldpa` in the r memory:
+Load the package `worldpa` in the R memory:

 ```r
 library(worldpa)